Given Lubinda

 Given Lubinda is a Zambian politician who served in the Cabinet of Zambia as Minister of Justice, Minister of Foreign Affairs, Minister of Information and Broadcasting Services and Minister of Agriculture.
 He was the Member of Parliament in the National Assembly of Zambia for Kabwata Constituency in Lusaka District from 2001 to 2021.
 Lubinda is of mixed-race parentage.
-He is the current acting President of the Patriotic Front having been appointed to the position by former President Edgar Lungu.
+He was the current acting President of the Patriotic Front on several occasions between 2022 and 2026, having been appointed to the position by former President Edgar Lungu.

 In January 2012 he bungee-jumped from the Victoria Falls bridge to restore confidence in the jump arrangements after Australian Erin Langworthy's rope broke during her jump.
 He has offered to jump again with Langworthy.

 Political career

-Lubinda stood in Kabwata constituency at 2001 general election as the United Party for National Development (UPND) MP candidate and was elected.
+Lubinda stood in Kabwata constituency at the 2001 general election as the United Party for National Development (UPND) MP candidate and was elected.
 At the 2006, 2011 and 2016 general elections, Lubinda stood in Kabwata as the Patriotic Front (PF) MP candidate and was elected.

 Following the death of President Levy Mwanawasa in 2008, he came under criticism from both members of the ruling Movement for Multiparty Democracy and the opposition for voicing concerns on issues such as expenditure after the government planned and eventually increased salaries and allowances for both ministers and members of Parliament.

 After Michael Sata was elected as the President of Zambia in September 2011, Given Lubinda was appointed as the Minister of Information, Broadcasting and Tourism in his first cabinet.
 On 12 January 2012, Lubinda was transferred to being the Minister of Foreign Affairs.
 On 21 February 2013, Lubinda was removed from his position as Minister of Foreign Affairs after being accused of leaking information to the opposition United Party for National Development (UPND), a party he previously belonged to.
 This was viewed as a result of pressure on the president to remove a potential successor by other ministers who were vying for the presidency.

 After Sata's death in October 2014, Edgar Lungu was elected as the President of Zambia in January 2015 and the following month, Lungu appointed Lubinda as the Minister of Agriculture and Livestock.
 In October 2015, the ministry was split into the Ministry of Agriculture and the Ministry of Fisheries and Livestock and Lubinda was retained as the agriculture minister while Greyford Monde was appointed as the fisheries and livestock minister.
 After Lungu was re-elected as the President of Zambia in August 2016, Lubinda was appointed as the Minister of Justice and he remained as the Justice Minister up to the next election in 2021.